attack68/rateslib/docs/source/z_convexityrisk.rst

 Finally, we add these into a new dependent *Solver* (we do not have to create a dependency chain of *Solvers* we could do this all simultaneously in a single *Solver*, but it is better elucidated this way).
+The convexity adjustment rates are shown here beside the ``s`` argument.
+Expressed negatively according to market convention (IRS curve is below the STIR futures curve).

 .. ipython:: python